Data Visualization Type Selector

 Identify usability issues and define the requirements to address them

-Usability Issue
+Usability Issue |

-Requirement
+Requirement |

 Each visualization type was represented only by an icon.
-The icons had tooltips with the name of each visualization type, but that required the extra effort of a hover action.
+The icons had tooltips with the name of each visualization type, but that required the extra effort of a hover action. |

-Each visualization type needs to be clearly and quickly identifiable.
+Each visualization type needs to be clearly and quickly identifiable. |

 The dialog box was growing progressively larger as more visualization types were added, and there was no way for users to adjust the height or width.
-It would eventually reach an unmanageable size, which would likely frustrate users.
+It would eventually reach an unmanageable size, which would likely frustrate users. |

-Users should be able to control the size of the dialog box
+The dialog box should gracefully handle a growing number of visualization types, and users should be able to control the size of the dialog box. |

-There is no obvious way to confirm a selection—the only action provided is a close button at the top of the dialog box.
+There is no obvious way to confirm a selection—the only action provided is a close button at the top of the dialog box. |

-There needs to be a clear mechanism for confirming or cancelling a selection
+There needs to be a clear mechanism for confirming or cancelling a selection. |

-It was becoming more difficult to find a specific visualization type from the constantly expanding list.
+It was becoming more difficult to find a specific visualization type from the constantly expanding list. |

-A specific visualization type must be easy to find within a large list of visualization types
+A specific visualization type must be easy to find within a large list of visualization types. |

 Explore design ideas and create wireframes